gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    fallback per this procedure.

-   1. Fallback procedure, if enabled, is initiated when receiving an SCTP INIT-ACK that does not contain the DTLS/SCTP Adaptation Layer indication.
+   1. Fallback procedure, if enabled, is initiated when receiving an SCTP INIT ACK that does not contain the DTLS/SCTP Adaptation Layer indication.
 If fallback is not enabled the SCTP handshake is aborted.

-   2. The client checks that the SCTP INIT-ACK contained the necessary chunks and parameters to establish SCTP-AUTH per RFC 6083 with this endpoint.
+   2. The client checks that the SCTP INIT ACK contained the necessary chunks and parameters to establish SCTP AUTH per RFC 6083 with this endpoint.
 If not all necessary parameters or support algorithms don't match the client MUST abort the handshake.
 Otherwise it completes the SCTP handshake.